 It's time to get this project done, I'm not getting any younger;-)

 5. March 20; Ok, since tonight I know that my project cannot be carried out this year!
 The reason is the restricted provisions in Mongolia due to COVID-19 and no special permit (thanks anyway to the embassy in Vienna and the Ministry of Transport in Ulanbataar for your efforts).
 I can't postpone my departure any further.
 Spring is also slowly beginning in western Mongolia, it is getting too warm and I am running out of time.

 I'm tired of the situation now, but make the best of it.
 Next try 2021, always pursue your goals and stay tuned 💪

 As with everything in my life, my children are also involved in my projects.
 They rewrote my baking list the way they would like to travel.
 I'm not sure, but I think a few parts are missing now that I need for my trip.

-#3 “THE INVISIBLE DANGER" - Of course I watch the developments in the region, be it a marmot plague or now the Corona Virus.
+#3 “THE INVISIBLE DANGER" - Of course I watch the developments in the region, be it a marmot plague or rabies.

-My problem is that I will have been traveling for a long time when the virus can break out in the middle of no man’s land with no access to fast medical support.
+My problem is that I will have been traveling for a long time when the rabies can break out in the middle of no man’s land with no access to fast medical support.